 BZALGO Posted April 14 Posted April 14 It is garbage, you are fine.
 And this is not a "I had a bad experience" (which I did).
 If you mention the X-56 to anyone in the /HOTAS reddit, they will tell you the same story.
 We all fell for the trick of buying something that sounded decent (Saitek or Logitech) at a price that suggested a mid-tier product, and found a mess of a joystick, to work properly, you need to almost follow a ritual of turning off all RGB lights, connecting only to a USB 2.0 port and nothing else, move the throttle constantly or risk it to get it stuck, buttons that you have to pull back, 4 way hats and only work 3 or even 2 ways, constant drifting on the stick.
 Perhaps the worst purchase I ever did on my life.
 1

-Rocket_Knut Posted Sunday at 01:20 PM Posted Sunday at 01:20 PM @USSR I don´t use curves and dead zones.
+Rocket_Knut Posted April 19 Posted April 19 @USSR I don´t use curves and dead zones.
 Despite this and the points mentioned above (nowhere near a complete list), using the X-56 for a decade now, I don´t have complaints regarding precision controlling the in game A-20, the type I play the most.
 However, recently I noticed a change in behavior of the thing.
 Flaps seem to create more drag on landing, trim seems a lot less effective, that kind of stuff.
 Still able to point the thing where I want it to and make a decent landing.
 Have to somehow relearn it to a degree though.
 The Spitfire on the other hand...
 Well it feels like the control cables are made out of rubber band...
 You know: a/c trimmed out nicely.
 Then you pull a bit, nothing, nothing, still nothing, and all of a sudden the thing pitches up violently.
 And this behavior doesn´t seem to be related to the X-56 alone.
 Anyway, if yours is rubbish, if you haven´t already, refund it and go for a serious bit of kit.
 And then maybe report your progress here?
 Would be interesting to learn about the differences.
 Cheers!

-USSR Posted yesterday at 12:35 AM Author Posted yesterday at 12:35 AM 11 hours ago, Rocket_Knut said: @USSR I don´t use curves and dead zones.
+USSR Posted April 20 Author Posted April 20 11 hours ago, Rocket_Knut said: @USSR I don´t use curves and dead zones.
 Despite this and the points mentioned above (nowhere near a complete list), using the X-56 for a decade now, I don´t have complaints regarding precision controlling the in game A-20, the type I play the most.
 However, recently I noticed a change in behavior of the thing.
 Flaps seem to create more drag on landing, trim seems a lot less effective, that kind of stuff.
 Still able to point the thing where I want it to and make a decent landing.
 Have to somehow relearn it to a degree though.
 The Spitfire on the other hand...
 Well it feels like the control cables are made out of rubber band...
 You know: a/c trimmed out nicely.
 Then you pull a bit, nothing, nothing, still nothing, and all of a sudden the thing pitches up violently.
 And this behavior doesn´t seem to be related to the X-56 alone.
 Anyway, if yours is rubbish, if you haven´t already, refund it and go for a serious bit of kit.
 And then maybe report your progress here?
 Would be interesting to learn about the differences.
 Cheers!
 I too have noticed a change in behaviour in flaps.
 Mine was a private purchase, and to be honest, I didn't use it immediately because I had other issues to deal with.
 Now I have found the time to get back in flight sims I have set it up and am very disappointed.
 And this is very much what I am experiencing too, but with all single engine fighters.
 The Spitfire on the other hand...
 Well it feels like the control cables are made out of rubber band...
 You know: a/c trimmed out nicely.
 Then you pull a bit, nothing, nothing, still nothing, and all of a sudden the thing pitches up violently.
 And this behavior doesn´t seem to be related to the X-56 alone.

 Recommended Posts